Skip to main content

 Slack message model

 The Slack side is identical to the GitLab integration: a 1:1 mapping between a pull request and a Slack message, updated in place via chat.update, with merge-requirement rows that flip from 🔴 to 🟢 as CI, approvals, and mergeability are satisfied.
 On GitHub the merge requirements are read from the repository’s branch rulesets; repositories using classic branch protection (which the App’s read-only permissions cannot inspect) get a conservative fallback that never overstates what is required.
-Comment sync: each PR comment becomes a threaded reply under the PR message, quoting the comment text (truncated to 500 characters) with the commenter’s username.
+Comment sync: each PR comment becomes a threaded reply under the PR message, quoting the comment text (truncated to 2,000 characters) with the commenter’s username.
 Comment edits on GitHub update the existing thread reply; comment deletions remove it.
-Comment bodies are not stored — PRFlow keeps only the comment ID and the Slack message reference so it can edit or delete the reply later.
+PRFlow retains the comment text along with the comment ID and the Slack message reference — see data handling, which applies equally to GitHub.

 Permissions & data